pssguy/epldata/README.md

 ## Usage

 Although, the data is a basic information, the availability of so many rich packages and the quantity of data mean that a wide range of output in terms of both form and content is possible and really depends on the imagination of the developer.
+I have included some examples in a [vignette](https://github.com/pssguy/epldata/blob/master/vignettes/basics.Rmd) but there are far more output examples, with code, based on derived tables on the [mytinyshinys blog](http://mytinyshinys.com/categories/eplweekly/)

  It can be used as a fun way to introduce students to coding in R and  producing visualizations  using data related to probably the most popular world wide Sports League